 A buyer underwriting a Shopify app will ask, directly or implicitly: is there a version of Shopify's roadmap where this app becomes redundant?
 The best answers either demonstrate that the app's complexity is far beyond what Shopify would productize natively, or show that the merchant relationships and data lock-in create switching costs regardless of feature parity.

 The apps that trade at premium multiples have mitigated platform risk in demonstrable ways.
 Multi-platform distribution (the app works on not just Shopify but Woo, BigCommerce, or headless stacks) is one approach.
-Deep merchant data moats — where the app holds years of merchant-specific behavioral data that would be lost on churn — is another.
-And deep integrations with the rest of the merchant's stack (Klaviyo, Recharge, etc.) create lock-in that doesn't depend on any single platform.
+Deep merchant data moats (where the app holds years of merchant-specific behavioral data that would be lost on churn) is another.
+And deep integrations with the rest of the merchant's stack (Klaviyo, Recharge, etc.) create lock-in that does not depend on any single platform.

 The PE firms active in this space are aware of all of this.
-They are building discounts into their models for platform concentration that they don't build for comparable SaaS in other verticals.
+They build discounts into their models for platform concentration that they do not build for comparable SaaS in other verticals.
 Be prepared to address it directly.
+For the current landscape of which PE firms are active and how they underwrite, read how private equity is buying Shopify apps.

 Acquisition readiness is